Beijing Central Axis Cultural Journey

 Highlights:

-Perched atop Jingshan Park, the Wanchun Pavilion stands as the highest point along Beijing’s Central Axis, offering panoramic views southward over the Forbidden City and northward toward the Bell and Drum Towers.
-During the May Day holiday, the park’s peonies burst into vibrant bloom, adding splashes of color to this historic vantage point.
+Perched atop Jingshan Park, the Wanchun Pavilion stands as the highest point along Beijing Central Axis, offering panoramic views southward over the Forbidden City and northward toward the Bell and Drum Towers.
 Nearby, the Yuan Dynasty-era Wanning Bridge—still functioning as a vital thoroughfare for buses and vehicles—bridges past and present.
-At the axis’ northern...
-View attractions guide
+At the axis' northern end rises the Bell Tower, marking the culmination of Beijing's 7.8-kilometer-long Central Axis.

 Stop 2 Daguanlou Cinema